reloadman/DivinusX/doc/overlays.md

 ### Proportional UI font for time (tabular digits, no shaping engine)

-Divinus' current text renderer does not apply OpenType features like `tnum` (tabular numbers).
+DivinusX' current text renderer does not apply OpenType features like `tnum` (tabular numbers).
 If you want a modern proportional UI font (Inter-style) **without the time string width "dancing"**, generate a small dedicated TTF with baked tabular digit metrics: